 So the ideal choice is to wear dark-colored clothing or camouflage so that you can lower your risk of getting your rivals’ attention.

-Knowing what to wear to paintball is one of the keys to staying at peak performance.
+Knowing should to wear to paintball is one of the keys to staying at peak performance.
 Not only would the wrong outfit limit your movement but also put you at risk of injuries or shots.

 More importantly, you always have to keep safety in mind before and during the game.
 Protective clothing should be the top priority when it comes to paintball ‘fashion’.
 Dressing for protection is dressing for fun!